ICCS 2016 Fact Sheet

 Sample

-Approximately 53,000 students in their eighth year of schooling in 14 European countries and one benchmarking participant (the German state of North Rhine-Westphalia).
+• Regional part - Europe: Approximately 53,000 students in 14 European countries and one benchmarking entity

-Approximately 25,000 students in their eighth year of schooling in almost 900 schools from five Latin American countries.
+• Regional part - Latin America: Approximately 25,000 students in almost 900 schools from five Latin American countries

 Student test of civic knowledge